scythe-suite/scythe/USAGE.md

     scythe get myexam

-to copy the students uploads locally (under a suitable subdir of the `harvests` dir); once you have a local copy of the uploads, you can run the test with
+to copy the students uploads locally (under a suitable subdirectory of the `harvests` dir); once you have a local copy of the uploads, you can run the test with

     scythe test myexam